 This will ensure that children, vulnerable adults and the person(s) in charge are adequately covered.

-Clubs offering coaching should be aware that the English Bowls Coaching Scheme (EBCS) Foundation Coach (Level 1) should only work under the supervision of a more senior coach.
+Clubs offering coaching should be aware that the English Bowls Coaches Society (EBCS) Foundation Coach (Level 1) should only work under the supervision of a more senior coach.
 Those holding coaching certificates at EBCS Club Coach level (Level 2) and above will have had some training in the protection of the vulnerable, and be covered by the EBCS insurance scheme for coaches.
 They may also hold a CRB Certificate of Disclosure at Enhanced level if they had previously had regular contact with children or the vulnerable.

-More details can be found on the EBCS web-site by clicking here.
-The EBCS also covers Crown Green, but Crown Green Coaches can also find further information on the BCGBA web-site by clicking here.
+Crown Green Coaches can also find further information on the BCGBA web-site by clicking here.

 At present English Short Mat Bowling Association (ESMBA) Coaches have a different system of coaching criteria.
 Details can be found on the ESMBA website (click here).